 Prospective RN to BSN students may want to consider the following:

-- The largest U.S. employer of RNs — the U.S. Department of Veterans Affairs — established the BSN as a nurse’s minimum preparation for moving up from entry level.
+- The largest U.S. employer of RNs — the U.S. Department of Veterans Affairs — established the BSN as a nurse’s minimum educational preparation for moving up from entry-level positions.

 A Program for Working Nurses

-With a degree program designed for working nurses, such as La Salle’s RN to BSN online, nurses don’t have to put their careers on hold until graduation.
-Not only will they still be at the bedside to provide patient care, but they will be able to apply what they are learning each day on the job.
+With a degree program designed for working nurses like La Salle’s online RN to BSN, nurses don’t have to put their careers on hold until graduation.
+Not only can nurses continue providing patient care at the bedside while earning a BSN online — they can also apply what they learn each day on the job.

-Once you’ve discovered that adding to your nursing education may greatly enhance your practice and long-term career, earning a BSN is an easy choice.
+Once you discover that adding to your nursing education may greatly enhance your practice and long-term career, earning a BSN online is an easy choice.

 Learn more about La Salle University’s online RN to BSN program.